ByronHawksmith/byronhawksmith.github.io/_posts/2025-01-14-vipasssana-meditation.md

 Vipassanā rests on foundational principles, many rooted in the Pali language.
 These concepts serve as tools to navigate the practice and understand the self:

 - **Anicca** (_impermanence_): Recognizing that all phenomena, internal and external, are transient.
 (Everything changes.
 Accept it.)
-- **Dukkha** (_suffering_): Understanding that attachment to transient things leads to unsatisfactoriness.
+- **Dukkha** (_suffering_): Understanding that attachment to transient things leads to dissatisfaction.
 (Clinging to the impermanent guarantees misery.)
 - **Anattā** (_non-self_): Realizing the absence of a permanent, unchanging self.
 (The “self” you’re so attached to?
 It doesn’t exist.)
 - **Sankhāra** (_mental formations_): The conditioned reactions that perpetuate cycles of craving, aversion, and misery.
-(There are layers conditioned responses you have accumulated that are burying who you really are.)
+(There are layers of conditioned responses you have accumulated that are burying who you really are.)

 Through **Ānāpāna** (_mindfulness of breathing meditation_), I became intimate with my **vedanā** (_sensations_).
 Every itch, ache, and flicker of discomfort—impermanence made flesh.
 Through **Vipassanā** (_insight meditation_), I experienced not only **vedanā** (_sensations_) but observed and re-lived **sankhāra** (_mental formations_).
 This practice forces you to sit with it all, watching as cravings, aversions, sensations, and mental formations burn themselves out.
 It’s liberation by fire.